babeshkin.

 Alpha Engine

 Quantitative stock selection in the small-cap universe.
-The primary source of returns.
-Selects undervalued companies using proprietary multi-factor model.
-High returns — but exposed to market crashes without protection.
+This is where the returns come from.
+Picks undervalued companies using a multi-factor model.
+High returns, but fully exposed to market crashes on its own.

 31.8%